Our specialist English courses

 |Day 7||Final day of shooting.
 Completing a project to a deadline.||Use of modals of obligation.
 Rule expressions.
 Language of presentations.||Pop video of students on the course made by the course teacher.
 Spoken presentation to introduce the video.||Complete pop video.
 Write presentation to read out when introducing the pop video at the talent show.||Completing a project to a deadline.
 Creating DVDs containing all previous projects.|

 |Day 8||Delivering spoken introduction to a video presentation.
 Optional: filming parts of a live event.||Listening / speaking practice.||Presentations of all groups on the current video course.||Present video.
 Optional: take video of other parts of the talent show.|

-A specialist English course offering practical experience in rehearsing and staging a musical.
+A specialist English course in Bristol offering practical experience in rehearsing and staging a musical.

 Lessons focus on:

 Pronunciation of song lyrics